 Plastic surgery and related physical enhancement procedures are not for everyone.
 Typically, more women than men opt to have work done on areas like tummies, torsos, and faces.
 Dermabrasion and chemical peels are additional services that can improve a person’s appearance by removing scars or improving skin condition on various parts of the body.
-To target specific population segments who are more likely to be interested in these procedures, a marketing plan should be developed that will appeal to people with specific interests and needs.
+To target specific population segments who are more likely to be interested in these procedures, a marketing plan should be developed to appeal to people with specific interests and needs.

 Partner With Dermatology Practices

-Medical practices devoted to skin diseases and problems like acne and psoriasis or skin cancer and other scarring conditions often refer patients to plastic surgeons for procedures that will help to remove or hide skin-based scars, pitting, and related conditions.
+Medical practices devoted to skin diseases and problems like acne and psoriasis or skin cancer and other scarring conditions often refer patients to plastic surgeons for procedures that will remove or hide skin-based scars, pitting, and related conditions.
 Allergists sometimes have patients with similar skin reactions that may need or benefit from plastic surgery.
 Teaming with these medical practices can ensure that patients have access to plastic surgery evaluations and skin treatment options that can address treatable skin disorders beyond the scope of the typical dermatologist, like skin ulcers and varicose vein treatments.

 Partner With Drugstores and Pharmacies

 Customers who have prescriptions filled at these stores often browse other products while waiting for their medication.
-Appropriately placed signs, brochures, or postcards that can be mailed for free information may be of interest to those with skin problems or who are interested in improving their physical appearance.
-Middle-aged or older people, who are possibly the largest groups to have prescriptions filled, may be interested in learning more about cosmetic procedures that can help them to look better and function more effectively.
+Appropriately placed signs, brochures, or postcards that can be mailed for free information may be of interest to those with skin problems or are interested in improving their physical appearance.
+Middle-aged or older people, who are possibly the largest groups to have prescriptions filled, may be interested in learning more about cosmetic procedures to help them look better and function more effectively.
 Some may want to have skin tags removed, while others are curious about getting a facelift procedure, for example.